nThe LiteBrite's now black and white

 I, like others have been deeply entrenched in many facets of study throughout my life.
 Religions, Science, music, Art, Skateboarding, yoga…etc. Most things I know have bad things that bubble to the surface in them.
 Despite their somewhat inherent hierarchical natures, however, many organizations can bear good fruit and perhaps themselves are a bit like fruit trees.
 You take the fruit and you are grateful to the persons that pointed out the pure as well as poisonous or inedible bits.
 That doesn’t mean you have to eat the whole tree or stop eating all together!

-Consider a man that breaks into a car, steals the car then robs a bank.
-On the way out of the bank he hits a few people with the car.
-When the police arrive is it necessary to take the car into custody?
-Perhaps they could use the same car to take him to jail or to sell the car and give the proceeds back to the bank or the families of the victims whose lives he disturbed.
 The yoga practice I have learned is good.
 The teachings ring true for many.
 There were bad things done by individuals driving “this vehicle” to be sure but I cannot in good conscience throw away the teachings.
 We should of course hold those accountable for wrong actions and point them out to ensure they stop happening but we must also reflect on them and find out how they were useful so I and others are not doomed to make the same mistakes.
 I think those pointing out these “poisonous parts” of the yoga tradition are doing just that, It is a very good thing they have shown us.
 But for me I still have some crazy desire to roll out my mat and cut out the poison in myself.

-Say (on the off chance-ha!!) you have an injury like an inflamed knee on one side.
-What do you do?
-Are you one who stops yoga altogether?
-Or Do you work carefully and lovingly around it to nurture and strengthen adjacent parts inquiring what are the injured parts exact bounds?
-For some of us invested in the study of yoga embracing the uncomfortable and investigating noticing our own habits including its tendency to recoil is what a practice is about.
+It is a dangerous place embracing the uncomfortable and investigating noticing our own habits including its tendency to recoil is what a practice is about.
 We are faced with continuing a dialectic daily on the dharmaksetra of the sticky mat not just with the uncomfortable parts we are confronted with from teachers but even in our own bodies.
 Even on our own unicycles (our “sat guru”), we will be called into question.

 Finally, Since these claims regarding Pattabi Jois came to light none of the “older students” of Pattabi Jois’ era spoke up.
 No one except my teacher, Sharath Jois.
 Despite what some sensational Podcasters and others may have you believe, this deeply affected him.
 In addition to Sharath speaking briefly about the issue at a conference he immediately with the help of a Lawyer drafted a new “code of conduct form” for authorized and certified teachers.
 This form was given to students there and to those that are coming through the school that are authorized or certified.
 Among other things it states that we: